 Consider the Panda Portable Spin Dryer if you want a standalone model to pair with your compact washing machine.

 How do the wash and spin cycles work?

-With this Costway washer, you will need to control the water flow manually.
+With this Costway washing machine, you will need to control the water flow manually.
 There is no built-in sensor to detect when the water reaches a certain level, but there are “Min” and “Max” lines on the front of the tub for you to judge when to turn the water off.
 You can fill the tub by either using a bucket or connecting a faucet to the water inlet connection.
-Either way, you choose you will have to control the temperature of the water and the flow by the faucet itself as this machine has no way to change heat up the water or control the flow.
+Either way, you choose you will have to control the temperature of the water and the flow by the faucet itself as this portable washing machine has no way to change heat up the water or control the flow.